 STATE FUEL FACILITY LOCATIONS:

 Fuel available when DOT yards are staffed.
 Please contact the specific site for current hours.
-View DOT State Fuel Facility Locations via this link!
+Questions on State fuel facilities/sites, (with the exception of the TSB fuel site), may be directed to DOT/Operations at 402-479-4542.

 FUEL PURCHASES IN LINCOLN: